 D1 is a Schottky diode: it has no reverse recovery time and a much lower forward voltage drop than the typical silicon diode and this latter point is important because that forward drop translates to a negative sag of the lowest voltage point after DC restoration: the minimum voltage will be 0 minus the forward drop of the diode.
 In order to avoid forward biasing the Collector-Base NP junction of the MC3403 input PNP transistor (which would be destructive), it is essential that the lowest voltage seen by the input remains above (negative voltage) the forward drop of that junction.
 Hence the use of a Schottky diode here (I used a BAT85, again because I had some around).

-The next stage, formed around IC1C, is a loaded peak detector which provides two gain options: either no gain with JP1 open, or a gain of 11 (via R9/R12) with JP1 closed, an option suitable to monitor low currents: this gain stage will clip on the high side when the input reaches approx 600mVPP, i.e. when the monitored current nears 1.5A.
+The next stage, formed around IC1C, is an envelope detector which provides two gain options: either no gain with JP1 open, or a gain of 11 (via R9/R12) with JP1 closed, an option suitable to monitor low currents: this gain stage will clip on the high side when the input reaches approx 600mVPP, i.e. when the monitored current nears 1.5A.

 JP1 thus provides two operating scales: from 0 to 1.5A with JP1 fitted, and from 0 to 5A without it.
 Since the threshold setting is linear by design, this dual scale system makes it easier to accurately set thresholds for low current inputs (typically in the 50–500mA range).